Photo via Flickr user Alex Guerrero

 This article originally appeared on VICE US"Are you sure you really want to live here?
 This place is so dark and ugly!" my mom told the prospective tenants, a young couple, viewing the apartment in her San Francisco house that she was ostensibly trying to rent out.
 I sucked my teeth.
 I'd worried about this happening, that my mom would feel so guilty for the high price she was asking that she'd try to scare off potential renters by openly disparaging the one bedroom in-law.
 The young couple looked confused.
 "Um, I actually like this wood paneling, it's so vintage," the young man said, running his hand against the wall.
 I began to tell the couple what the terms of the lease would be, but my mom cut me off.
 "This thing is ugly," she said with a look of repulsion, pointing to the bedroom door, a brown vinyl relic of the 70s that pulled closed like an accordion and was, objectively, ugly.
 My mom spoke as if she were the prospective tenant, trying to convince a landlord to lower the price by highlighting all of the apartment's flaws.

-For years, my mom's answer to that question was no. She rented to friends of friends, charging between $500-$1000 [€445-900] a month below the market rate.
+The national headlines emerging from San Francisco's current rental crisis paint a picture of wealthy landlords pushing old ladies out of units they've inhabited for decades in order to quadruple their profits housing techies.
+While that happens, a sizable portion of the city's rental stock exists in landlord-occupied buildings like the one I grew up in.
+In many cases, these landlords are like my mom: teachers, carpenters, small business owners, etc., who bought their homes before prices exploded.
+Now, they're suddenly presented with the opportunity to make a profit on their homes' extra units.
+For my mom, like many of my friends' parents, this opportunity presents an ethical quandary: is it right to charge what the market will bear, even if that price seems absurd?For years, my mom's answer to that question was no. She rented to friends of friends, charging between $500-$1000 [€445-900] a month below the market rate.
 So while San Francisco had become the most expensive rental market in the country, my mom had delayed retiring from work as a preschool teacher in order to keep up with her mortgage payments.
 It was time for her to cash in.
 No more of these sweetheart deals she'd given previous tenants due to their stations in life.
 There'd been the renter who was a single mom with a young daughter.
 Of course the rent had to remain low for her, my mom argued.
 Then there was the Central American immigrant couple who occasionally shared the dinner they'd cooked with my mom.
 Being a Guatemalan immigrant herself, my mom sympathized with them.
 And their grilled pork chops.
 So the rent couldn't be too high for them, either.
 "I like to give people a chance," she'd say to me about the low rent she'd charge.

 In my mom's eyes, there was a morality that existed independently of what the market allowed.